 Want your child to do better in school?
 Take a close look at diet.
 Certain “brain foods” may help boost a child’s brain growth — plus improve brain function, memory, and concentration.

+In fact, the brain is a very hungry organ — the first of the body’s organs to absorb nutrients from the food we eat.
 Growing bodies need many types of nutrients and as infant and child chiropractors, we understand the importance of these 10 superfoods that will help kids get the most from school.

 Salmon